GLOBAL MARKETS-Stocks inch higher in holiday lull

 By Patrick Graham

-LONDON, Dec 27 Share prices inched higher on Tuesday as trading in some of the world's major financial markets resumed after a Christmas break, with oil and the dollar also rising marginally.
+LONDON, Dec 27 European and Asian share prices inched higher on Tuesday as trading in some of the world's major financial markets resumed after a Christmas break, with oil and the dollar also rising marginally.

 Concerns about Italian banks, Chinese growth and U.S. President-elect Donald Trump's protectionist bent look set to keep investors on edge into the start of 2017.